Start for free

 • A mid-sized company can save over $250,000 in three years by simply consolidating essential modules in Odoo rather than using a Salesforce-heavy stack.

-• Salesforce and Odoo costs equalize at the enterprise level as user counts increase.
-Here, the specialized Salesforce ecosystem and industry-grade tools justify its premium price.
+• Salesforce and Odoo costs can narrow at the enterprise level as user counts increase.
+At that point, the specialized Salesforce ecosystem may justify the premium for sales-led organizations.

 Odoo vs. Salesforce: Implementation, Migration & Hosting